-The anticonvulsants, sometimes also called antiepileptics, belong to a diverse group of drugs used in treatment or prevention of the occurrence ofseizures.
+The anticonvulsants, sometimes also called antiepileptics, belong to a diverse group of drugs used in prevention of the occurrence of epileptic seizures.
 The goal of an anticonvulsant is to suppress the rapid and excessive firing of neurons that start a seizure.
 A good anticonvulsant would prevent the spread of the seizure within the brain.

-Antiseizure drugs act by blocking sodium (Na+) channels, calcium (Ca2+) channels, AMPA receptors or NMDA receptors.
-Some antiseizure drugs inhibit the metabolism of GABA or increase its release.
-Some drugs act by inhibition of Brain Carbonic Anhydrase.
+Many anticonvulsants block sodium (Na+) channels, calcium (Ca2+) channels, ampa receptors or nmda receptors.
+Some anticonvulsants inhibit the metabolism of gaba or increase its release.